grommunio/grommunio-documentation/admin/troubleshooting.rst

 .. important::
    The support package might contain sensitive information.
-If this is a concern to you, it is recommended to prune specific private data from the generated archive bedore sending it to grommunio support.
+If this is a concern to you, it is recommended to prune specific private data from the generated archive before sending it to grommunio support.
 Support data is used only for diagnostic purposesi and is considered confidential information.